Monotheism: Sikhism

-Sikhi is a monotheistic and a revealed religion.
+Sikhi is a monotheistic and revealed religion.
 God in Sikhism is called Akal Purakh (which means "The Immortal Being") or Vāhigurū (Wondrous Enlightener).
-However, other names like Rama, Brahman, Khuda, Allah, etc. are also used to refer to the same God, who is shapeless, timeless, and sightless: niraṅkār, akaal, and alakh.
+However, other names such as Rama, Brahman, Khuda, and Allah are also used to refer to the same God, who is shapeless, timeless, and sightless: niraṅkār, akaal, and alakh.
 Sikhi presents a unique perspective where God is present (sarav viāpak) in all of its creation and does not exist outside of its creation.
-God must be seen from "the inward eye", or the "heart".
-Sikhs follow the Aad Guru Granth Sahib and are instructed to meditate on the Naam (Name of God - Vāhigurū) to progress towards enlightenment, as its rigorous application permits the existence of communication between God and human beings.
+God must be seen from "the inward eye," or the "heart."
+Sikhs follow the Aad Guru Granth Sahib and are instructed to meditate on the Naam (Name of God: Vāhigurū) to progress towards enlightenment, as its rigorous application permits communication between God and human beings.

 Sikhism is a monotheistic faith that arose in the Punjab region of the Indian subcontinent during the 16th and 17th centuries.
-Sikhs believe in one, timeless, omnipresent, supreme creator.
+Sikhs believe in one timeless, omnipresent, supreme creator.
 The opening verse of the Guru Granth Sahib, known as the Mul Mantra, signifies this: